Shaigiya tribe

-The Shaigiya (also rendered Shaiqiya, Shawayga or Shaykia; الشايقيّة) are an Arabized Nubian tribe.
-They are part of the Sudanese Arabs and are also one of the three prominent Sudanese Arabs tribes in North Sudan, along with the Ja'alin and Danagla.
-The tribe inhabits the region of Dar al-Shayqiya, which stretches along the banks of the Nile River from Korti to the end of 4th Nile cataract and includes their tribal capital of Merowe Sheriq and parts of the Bayuda desert.
+The Shaigiya (also rendered Shaiqiya, Shawayga or Shaykia; الشايقيّة) are a Sudanese Arab tribe in northern Sudan.
+They inhabit the region of Dar al-Shaigiya, which stretches along the banks of the Nile River from Korti to the now flooded 4th Nile cataract as well as parts of the Bayuda desert.
+Their tribal capital is Merowe (not to be confused with the archaeological site of Meroe).
+The Shaigiya are one of the most prominent Sudanese Arab tribes and have played a major rule in Sudanese politics since its independence in 1956.

-Although speaking Sudanese Arabic today it was reported by various 19th-century sources that the Shaiqiya were bilingual in Arabic and Dongolawi, a Nubian language.
-Some modern authors proposed that the Shaiqiya spoke Nobiin rather than Dongolawi.
+Modern researchers regard the Shaigiya to be Arabized Nubians.
+While speaking Arabic today it was reported by various 19th-century sources that the Shaigiya were bilingual in Arabic and Nubian.

-In the 20th century, Shaiqi tribe are among those along the Nile who have been affected by the Merowe Dam.

 Origin and lineage

 Despite claims to Abbasid descent, the Shaigiya have been classified as Arabised Nubians.
-They claim descent from a Hejazi Arab named Shaig, a descendant of Abbas (an uncle of the Islamic prophet Muhammad) who came from the Arabian Peninsula in the 7th century following the Arab conquest of Egypt.
+They claim descent from a Hejazi Arab named Shaig, a descendant of Abbas (an uncle of the Islamic Prophet Muhammad) who came from the Arabian Peninsula in the 7th century following the Arab conquest of Egypt.
 Allegedly, he and his family settled in Sudan and intermixed with the local Nubians, creating this tribe.
 However, historically it seems the tribe has originated in 15th century as a hybrid of various tribes settled in the area.
 According to Nicholls, at the start of the 20th century, the tribe nobles denied having Arab origins and said that they were indigenous to Sudan and that they have always inhabited the same territory as today.

 Although speaking Sudanese Arabic today, the Shaigiya have formerly spoken a Nubian language as late as the 19th century.
 Several travellers noted that they were bilingual in Arabic and Dongolawi, the language of the Danagla further downstream.
-Some modern authors believe that the Shaiqiya spoke Nobiin rather than Dongolawi.
-The historian Jay Spaulding analyzed several Arabic Shaiqi documents from the mid-19th century and found a widespread use of objective suffix particles which, he believes, had their root in Nobiin.
-He concludes that the pre-Arabic language of the Shaiqiya, which he calls Old Shaiqi, was closely related to Nobiin if not identical.
-The archaeologist Ali Osman, too, claimed that the Nubian words that survive in the Shaiqi dialect are of Nobiin origin.
-Arabization was rapidly advancing in 19th-century Sudan due to the perceived superiority of Arabic to Nubian and other African languages.
-Among the Shaiqiya, Nubian reportedly survived until the turn of the 20th century.
+The ethnologist Robert Hartmann provided an example of their language, esamgi ("sesame").
+Some modern authors believe that the Shaigiya spoke Nobiin rather than Dongolawi.
+The historian Jay Spaulding analyzed several Arabic Shaigi documents from the mid-19th century and found a widespread use of objective suffix particles which, he believes, had their root in Nobiin.
+He concludes that the pre-Arabic language of the Shaigiya, which he calls Old Shaigi, was closely related to Nobiin if not identical.
+The archaeologist Ali Osman, too, claimed that the Nubian words that survive in the Shaigi dialect are of Nobiin origin.
+Arabization was rapidly advancing in 19th-century Sudan, yet among the Shaigiya Nubian reportedly survived until the turn of the 20th century.
 As late as 1918 it was reported that Nubian (Dongolawi) was still spoken as far upstream as Karima near Jebel Barkal.